vikas-srivastava/apna-shop-next-js/docs/README.md

 ## Purpose

 The primary goal of this project is to provide a scalable, themeable eCommerce frontend that can be easily customized and deployed for different clients while maintaining consistent functionality and API integration.
+The vision for theme scalability is to allow rapid development of new themes by focusing solely on presentation, leveraging a robust core application.

 ## Key Features